Job Search

 • Discover organizations that are a good match for you

-• Identify the organization’s goals and needs
+• Identify an organization’s goals and needs

 • Tailor your resume and cover letter to highlight your skills and experiences that match the employer’s needs

-• Know what questions to ask
+• Identify what questions to ask

 • Demonstrate your interest in and enthusiasm for the organization